Automated calculation of Jet fragmentation at NLO in QCD: Analysis of fragmentation functions

 $N_{\tmop{pt}}$ is the number of data points, $s^2_k$ is the total uncorrelated uncertainties by adding statistical and uncorrelated systematic uncertainties in quadrature, $D_k$ is the central value of the experimental measurements, and $T_k$ is the corresponding theoretical prediction which depends on $\{\alpha,\beta,a_n\}$. $\sigma_{k, \mu}$ are the correlated errors from source $\mu$ ($N_{\lambda}$ in total).
 We assume that the nuisance parameters $\lambda_{\mu}$ follow a standard normal distribution.
 By minimizing $\chi^2 (\{\alpha,\beta,a_n\}, \{ \lambda \})$ with respect to the nuisance parameters, we get the profiled $\chi^2$ function

 where $\tmop{cov}^{- 1}$ is the inverse of the covariance matrix

 We neglect correlations of experimental uncertainties between different data points since they are not available.
 However, we include theoretical uncertainties into the covariance matrix of Eq.~(\ref{eq:covmat}) by default, assuming these to be fully correlated among points in each subset of the data shown in Table.~\ref{Tab:data_summary}.
 Those are data points within the same bin of the transverse momentum of either the photon, $Z$ boson or jets in the measurement.
 The theoretical uncertainties $\sigma_{j,\mu}$ are estimated by the half width of the scale variations from the prescription mentioned in Sec.~\ref{sec:photon}.
 The best-fit of fragmentation parameters are found via minimization of the $\chi^2$ and further validated through a series of profile scans on each of those parameters.
 The scans of the parameter space are carried out with MINUIT~\cite{minuit} program.
 We use the text-book criterion of $\Delta\chi^2=1$ on determination of parameter uncertainties.
+It should be noted that tolerance conditions are usually applied for fits involving multiple data sets~\cite{1709.04922} and will lead to conservative estimation of uncertainties.
 In addition, we adopt the iterative Hessian approach~\cite{hessian} to generate error sets of fragmentation functions that can be used for propagation of parameter uncertainties to physical observable.